 - Safe box

 La Luna's restaurant is open all day for breakfast, lunch and dinner.
 It's very busy during the day but slows down a little at night.
 Order a house cocktail, the Mango Margarita, and settle into the colourful dining room.
 Meals can be taken here, out on the sea-view deck or at the beach dining area, with a view of the Milky Way and the sound of the waves meeting the shore.

 Breakfast is a very laid-back affair, served up in the beach-front restaurant.
 We loved the Mexican-spiced coffee and enjoyed fresh fruit with a daily changing selection of cake, cinnamon bread toast and jams.
 Note to early risers, service begins at 8am (with coffee and tea available from 6am for those wanting to watch the sunrise).
 There's a menu of hot options, too, such as fried eggs with crispy tortillas and guacamole or spicy Mexican eggs, which are discounted if you opt for these instead of the complimentary continental breakfast.
-We loved the gooey French toast with cinnamon and chocolate sprinkles.
+We loved the gooey French toast with cinnamon and the fresh avocado on toast.

 - Children's meals